esmerek/terrific-zebra-dadb5/content/pages/index.md

       Epic Fusion is here to move your digital initiatives into the new reality.
       With our talents collective we fuse your demands horizon-focused towards the digital tomorrow.
-We catalyze the digital transformation with values and purpose to create impact on people and society.
+We catalyze digital transformation with values and purpose to create impact on people and society.
     actions:
       - label: Discover it
         url: '#start-Competences'